Can a Landlord Deny an Emotional Support Animal (ESA) | The Critical Conditions Explained

 Assumptions on the Size of the Animal

 Weight limits or breed charts don't apply to ESAs under fair housing law.
-The evaluation centers on the particular animal's conduct and whether any risk can be mitigated, not arbitrary size restrictions.
+The evaluation centers on the particular animal's conduct and whether any risk can be mitigated, rather than on arbitrary size restrictions.
 Landlords cannot deny your ESA simply because it exceeds a weight limit or belongs to a restricted breed.

 The law prohibits blanket policies that categorically exclude animals based on size or breed alone.
 Instead, landlords must assess whether your specific animal poses a direct threat to health or safety or would cause substantial property damage.